SPACE-AlyeN6378/IPTx-Automation/components/devices/README.md

 ### Configuration Script Generator [`send_script()`](./network_device.py#L174)

 This generates a complete Cisco command and sends it to the networking devices.
-(For now, it copy/pastes using `pyperclip` library)
+(For now, it copy/pastes using `pyperclip` library).
+The netmiko library will use this list, and send them to the actual networking devices.
+This automates all the necessary configuration and reduces hassles from being manually configured.